kit-data-manager/react-search-component/README.md

 ### Styling

 Styling is done using tailwind and css variables.
 Feel free to override these variables in your own CSS.
+More information can be found in the Storybook.

 ## Contributing